Predicting co-segregation in alloys with solute-solute interactions: GB segregation thermodynamics

 For the A-B-C system, the pairwise segregation energy dataset involving heteroatomic interactions, $\Delta E_{i(j)}^{A(B-C)}$, is combined with the DS segregation energy dataset for B, $\Delta E_i^{DS,BB}$, to construct the ternary DS segregation energy dataset, $\Delta E_i^{DS,BC}$.
 Thus, this dataset includes more complex interacting conditions, including dilute B, homoatomic (B-B) interactions, and heteroatomic (B-C) interactions.
 Accordingly, corresponding datasets can also be obtained for the A-C-B configuration.

 It should be noted that the SS spectrum for an A-B binary system represents the dilute-limit segregation behavior \cite{wagihGrainBoundarySegregation2020}, whereas the corresponding DS spectrum captures segregation under beyond-dilute conditions \cite{zhangGrainBoundarySegregation2024}.
 In the absence of, or under very weak, homoatomic interactions, the DS spectrum is expected to coincide with or closely follow the SS spectrum.
-In contrast, strong repulsive B-B interactions induce a rightward shift of the DS spectrum, while pronounced attractive interactions result in a leftward shift.
-Similarly, attractive heteroatomic B-C interactions lead to a leftward shift of its ternary DS spectrum relative to that of the A-B binary, whereas repulsive interactions cause a rightward shift.
+In contrast, strong repulsive B-B interactions induce a rightward shift of the DS spectrum, while pronounced attractive interactions result in a leftward shift, which may originate from preferences in chemical bonding, complementary local strain fields, or relaxation of local lattice distortion through neighboring solute atoms.
+Similarly, attractive heteroatomic B-C interactions lead to a leftward shift of its ternary DS spectrum relative to that of the A-B binary, whereas repulsive interactions cause a rightward shift, which may arise from unfavorable chemical interactions or local strain accumulation.
 Accordingly, the DS prediction curve for A-B binary obtained from solving Eq. \ref{eq6} can be regarded as the limiting case where the concentration of solute C approaches zero, or equivalently, where B-C interactions are negligible.
 Conversely, the DS prediction curve for the A-B-C ternary represents the limiting case that B-C interactions are strong during co-segregation.
 Within this framework, the segregation behavior of solute B is expected to fall within the bounds defined by Eq. \ref{eq6}, evaluated using the DS spectra associated with B-B and B-C interactions, corresponding to the lower and upper limits, respectively.
 The lower and upper bounds are expected to carry clear physical meanings: (i) the lower bound, derived from the binary DS spectrum, corresponds to the case where heteroatomic contributions are absent and segregation is governed solely by homoatomic interactions; and (ii) the upper bound, derived from the ternary DS spectrum at a 1:1 solute ratio, represents the scenario in which heteroatomic attractive interactions are maximized.

+In systems where heteroatomic interactions dominate the co-segregation behavior, increasing the concentration of the partner solute is expected to result in a higher GB concentration of the solute of interest.
+Nevertheless, the extended DS framework does not account for significant evolution of the GB atomic structure or complexion.
+Consequently, this segregation-enhancing effect may no longer hold when the partner species induces substantial changes in the GB structure or promotes complexion transitions.